lkasdorf/gpt_transcribe/README.md

 python batch_transcribe.py
 ```

+`batch_transcribe.py` reads defaults from `config.cfg`.
+Use `--method` or `--language`
+to override them if needed.

 Summaries will be written to the `output` directory with filenames in the
 form `YYYYMMDD_NameOfTheFile.md` and a matching `.pdf` file.
 Successfully

-processed audio files are tracked in `processed.log` to avoid duplicate work.
+processed audio files are tracked in `processed.log` along with file size,
+duration, transcription method, transcription time and timestamp to avoid
+duplicate work.